HSLdevcom/digitransit-site/pages/en/developers/apis/4-realtime-api/vehicle-positions/index.md

 ### Retrieve the last known position for tram 9

-At first you will need to locate the vehicle identifier for the tram number 9.
+First you will need to locate the vehicle identifier for the tram number 9.
 You can use [This app](http://htmlpreview.github.io/?https://gist.githubusercontent.com/siren/459db18bf4b128df0555/raw) to locate the identifier.
-The app reads the current information from digitransit graphql api and lets you filter through it.
+The app reads the current information from the Digitransit GraphQL API and lets you filter through it.

 After you have found out that the tram 9 has gtfsId of <strong>HSL:1009</strong> you can just skip the prefix (HSL:) and use the id 1009 to construct the url: